11 Ways Emotional Wounds of Adult Children Keep Parents in Silent Pain

 Often, that distance serves as a barrier.
 Closeness feels dangerous if your child had feelings of being ignored, mistreated, or unsafe as a youngster, even in subtle ways.
 A person’s attachment style is shaped by uneven care, criticism, or conflict, which can make intimacy in adult relationships feel uncomfortable and perplexing.
 Not only are you dealing with your child’s current state of mind, but you are also encountering all the times in the past when they experienced hurt.

 Rather than exerting more effort to get close, you can begin to establish comfort.
 When you do speak, please make an effort to pay attention to their world rather than your own.
 “How are things truly feeling for you these days?” is an example of an open-ended question.
 Then, listen without defending yourself.
-“When did I feel them pulling away today, and what was happening right before that?” is a question you should ask yourself in private afterwards.
+“When did I feel them pulling away today, and what was happening right before that?” is a question you should ask yourself in private afterward.

 In addition to demonstrating to your adult child that you are open to learning rather than only demanding connection, this gentle self-reflection helps you gradually see what feels threatening to them.